star11net/Teen-Patti-Master/README.md

 🚀 Demo

+    ## 🚀 How to Use

-    Download the App: Install the app directly from the This site was built using [Teen Patti Master Download](https://paisabhai.in/teen-patti-master-download/) page
+1. **Download the App**: Install the app directly from the [Teen Patti Master Download](https://paisabhai.in/teen-patti-master-download/) page.
-    Sign Up or Log In: Use your credentials to access the app.
+2. **Sign Up or Log In**: Use your credentials to access the app.
-    Customize Settings: Adjust notifications, themes, and preferences to your liking.
+3. **Customize Settings**: Adjust notifications, themes, and preferences to your liking.
-    Enjoy Teen Patti: Access tools, tips, and strategies to dominate the game.
+4. **Enjoy Teen Patti**: Access tools, tips, and strategies to dominate the game.

 🛠️ Installation